piyushraihub/drupaldev/README.md

 - composer update
    - If all folders and files of drupal lightling would not come in docroot folder automatically then run command (comeposer update) again.
 - vagrant up
-  - If there would be anything go wrong during provisioning then run command (vagrant -provision)
+  - If there would be anything go wrong during provisioning then run below command
+         - vagrant provision
   - If you see error like pip installation.
 Follow below setps:

          - vagrant ssh